RisingStack/writing-testable-apis-the-basics/README.md

 As we are doing TDD, first let's write our (initially) failing unit test for a Mongoose model.
 It will be a model called `User` with a static method `findUnicorns`.

+How to do this?
+Let's take a look at the necessary steps:

+- start with the test setup
+- calling the object under test's method
+- finally asserting

 ```javascript
 var sinon = require('sinon');
 var expect = require('chai').expect;